-Smart buildings are designed to gather more and more information to provide a better understanding of the users and enhance the energy consumption, the usability and the security.
+Smart buildings are designed to collectmore and more information to provide a better understanding of the users and enhance the energy consumption, the usability, and the security.
 The use of contextual data together with the control and management system is the way to make the building smart.
-Data collection helps to control the building and optimize it in order to create a safe, energy and user-friendly environment.
+Data collection helps to control the building and optimize it to create a safe, energy and user-friendly environment.

 Data information is key

-In order to get a comprehensive behavior of a building it is extremely important to get the right information and have it processed accordingly.
-The building will get smart if correlation between information flow is created.
+To get a comprehensive behavior of a building it is extremely important to get the right information and have it processed accordingly.
+The building will get smarter if a correlation between information flow is created.
 For example, counting people in the building at the entrance will give a general indication but will not be accurate enough to control light or ventilation in the whole facility.
 It will increase the granularity from building to room, and provide an exact picture of the density and provide information to control the energy consumption.
 With deep learning and behavior understanding the building can learn how the building is used and make management decision based on historical data and facts.

 How to gather data

-In order to understand the behavior of the building, user data must be gathered.
-Data can be gathered in 3 different ways:
+To understand the behavior of the building, user data must be collected.
+Data can be accumulated in 3 different ways: